a-gcvc/eKosarica/README.md

 ## Additional info
 Learning about User experience and User interface was interesting and this was my first time working on analysis and prototyping :)
-To conclude, my biggest lesson was: "DOCUMENTATION IS THE MOST IMPORTANT PART OF THIS 'mini project'".